Florian Cajori

-Florian Cajori (February 28, 1859 – August 14 or 15, 1930) was a Swiss-American historian of mathematics.
+Florian Cajori (February 28, 1859 – August 14 or 15, 1930) was a Swiss-American historian of mathematics, especially known for his comprehensive treatise about mathematical notation, A History of Mathematical Notations.

 Biography

 Florian Cajori was born in Zillis, Switzerland, as the son of Georg Cajori and Catherine Camenisch.
 He attended schools first in Zillis and later in Chur.
 In 1875, Florian Cajori emigrated to the United States at the age of sixteen, and attended the State Normal school in Whitewater, Wisconsin.
-After graduating in 1878, he taught in a country school, and then later began studying mathematics at University of Wisconsin–Madison.
+After graduating in 1878, he taught in a country school, and later began studying mathematics at University of Wisconsin–Madison.

 In 1883, Cajori received both his bachelor's and master's degrees from the University of Wisconsin–Madison, briefly attended Johns Hopkins University for 8 months in between degrees.
 He taught for a few years at Tulane University, before being appointed as professor of applied mathematics there in 1887.
 He was then driven north by tuberculosis.
 He founded the Colorado College Scientific Society and taught at Colorado College where he held the chair in physics from 1889 to 1898 and the chair in mathematics from 1898 to 1918.
 He was the position Dean of the engineering department.
 While at Colorado, he received his doctorate from Tulane in 1894, and married Elizabeth G. Edwards in 1890 and had one son.